MDCYT/api.mdcdev.me/README.md

 ## Contact

-If you have any questions or issues with API.mdcdev.me, please contact us at [me@mdcdev.me](mailto://me@mdcdev.me) or via [Discord](discord://-/users/696491260071903233).
+If you have any questions or issues with API.mdcdev.me, please contact us at [me@mdcdev.me](mailto://me@mdcdev.me) or via [Discord MDC#0001](https://discord.com/users/696491260071903233).